department-of-veterans-affairs/vets-website/_disability/5-special-claims-prestabilization.md

 ### Eligibility Requirements

-You must have been separated from military service with an unstable, significantly disabling service-connected disability that will continue for an indefinite amount of time.
+You must have been recently separated from military service with an unstable, significantly disabling service-connected disability that will continue for an indefinite amount of time.

 #### Example:

-While in active service, a Service Member was diagnosed with Hodgkin's disease and began chemotherapy that continued during and after her medical discharge process.
+While in active service, a Servicemember was diagnosed with Hodgkin's disease and began chemotherapy that continued during and after her medical discharge process.
 She coordinated through her local VA medical center for follow-on treatment.
 The claim for compensation resulted in a prestabilization rating of 100% for one year from the date of discharge.

 </div>